QR Batch Generator

 What does the 4.5:1 contrast warning mean?

-The warning means the selected foreground and background colors fall below the tool's contrast threshold.
-It is a conservative scan-readiness cue, not a formal QR pass-fail rule, so still scan-test the exported image on the final surface.
+It means the selected foreground and background colors fall below the scan-readiness contrast threshold.
+It is a conservative warning, not a formal QR pass-fail rule, so scan-test the exported image on the final surface.

 Are pasted rows or CSV/TXT files uploaded?

 The row parser reads pasted text and selected CSV/TXT files in the browser, and the ZIP is assembled in the browser session.
-The page still depends on external QR, ZIP, and chart libraries loading before preview, archive generation, and chart export are available.
+Preview, archive generation, and chart export still require the page's QR, ZIP, and chart resources to load.

 Glossary: